neilenns/node-deepstackai-trigger/CONTRIBUTING.md

 # Contributing to node-deepstackai-trigger

 Contributions are welcome to the project, either via feature requests, issue reports, or pull requests.
-Note that feature requests may take a while to get to 😂

 The project was designed from the start to be easy to clone and run to simplify experimenting and trying out different changes.
 There's nothing worse than coming across a nifty project on GitHub